opixelum/brain-disk-gitbook/docs/blockchain/smart-contracts/diamond-pattern.md

 - **Facets are contracts or libraries** that implements functions that can be called by the diamond.

-- **Diamond are stateful**, meaning that it can store data, meanwhile the **facets are stateless**.
+- **A diamond is stateful**, meaning that it can store data, meanwhile the **facets are stateless**.
 It can read & write to the storage of the diamond.

 - A special facet is the **loupe facet**.
 It provides **introspection**